-Academic Honesty: Plagiarism, especially from the web, from portions of papers for other classes, and from any other source is unacceptable and will be dealt with under the university's policy on plagiarism (see general catalog for details).
+Academic Honesty: Plagiarism, especially from the web is unacceptable and will be dealt with under the university's policy on plagiarism (see general catalog for details).
 This course will use the resources of turnitin.com, which searches the web for possible plagiarism and is over 90% effective.